 For those coming from another Greek Island, the most common method is to take a ferry, since all flights must connect through Athens.
 However, flying should still be considered as it may be cheaper and faster!

 Whichever option you choose, I promise Milos is worth it!
-This island felt so untouched compared to places like Santorini, and it’s the perfect addition to any Greek Islands itinerary!
+This island felt so untouched compared to places like Santorini.
+And now that you know how to get there, check out my 3 Day Milos itinerary for all the details you need plan your stay on the island!

 Don’t forget to pin this post for future planning!